What you will get from this article:

 If you’ve ever decided to take on a new endeavor, like playing a new sport, trying to lose weight or learning to play an instrument, improving your relationships or even growing your business, you know that progress, sadly, isn’t linear.
 When you start learning or doing something new, you see major results in little time.
 You’re growing and growing and then, suddenly – BAM – you plateau.
 What happened to your continuous improvement?
 You can’t get to the next step, let alone the next level.
 Many of us give up, but if you understand the training effect, you’ll know how to channel setbacks to push you further along in the continual improvement process.

 Here we’ll cover what really happens when you face a setback and how you can keep going instead of giving up.
 Tony Robbins calls it The Training Effect.

 Continuous improvement and the newness effect: Huge growth

 When you start something new, it feels great.
 Sure, you’re making mistakes, but now you can hit the ball with your tennis racket or play a simple song on your new instrument.
-Everything you do feels like continuous improvement.
+Everything you do feels like continual improvement.
 You’ve shot up in capacity and can’t wait to get better, right?